openhab/openhab-docs/ui/personal-widgets.md

 ```

 Some of the available configuration parameters are specific to a certain component while others, such as `visible` or `class` are available in most components.
-[Expressions](widget-expressions-variables.html) can be used to dynamically set configuration parameters depending on dynamic, changing data, e.g. Item states.
+[Widget expressions](widget-expressions-variables.html) can be used to dynamically set configuration parameters depending on dynamic, changing data, e.g. Item states.

 ### Component slots